The 5 Best Spring Vacation Spots in California

 Getting there: Start the 4.5-hour journey along the coast in the beautifully rugged region of Point Reyes.
 Find your way east toward the 505, which leads to the 5, and take in the scenery as you drive up toward the lake.

 Bushy pines meet mountain hemlocks, fir trees, and maples for a dazzling display of fall foliage in the Shasta Cascade.
-The area’s quaking aspens and oaks line Lake Shasta as patches of brilliant reds and oranges stipple in to frame Mount Shasta.
+The area’s quaking aspens and oaks line Lake Shasta as patches of brilliant reds and oranges stipple in to frame of Mount Shasta.
 Watch the beauty of the autumn leaves falling as their reflections shine off the lake, and hike up into the mountains to get the best views in the Shasta-Trinity National Forest.